rosemani22/WebApp/README.md

 Note that the development build is not optimized.
 To create a production build, use npm run build.

 2.To create Web app using reactjs, you need to follow the below steps:

-create components folder :

-UserForm and userlist for form validation and user list.
+3.create components folder and add the files with name UserForm and userlist for form validation and to list the user details in the file userlist.js.
 Add the form validation in UserForm.js
 It show ID,,NAME,USERNAME,EMAIL,WEBSITE and then add button to add the details on the list in the userList.js file.
 Add the user lists in usrerlist.js